ioos/nosofs-NCO/README.md

 https://ioos-cloud-sandbox.s3.amazonaws.com/public/rpms/produtil-1.0.18-2.el7.x86_64.rpm

-- Fortran, C, and C++ compilers
-- MPI library
-- NetCDF4
-- HDF5
-- jasper library
-- z library
-- png library
-- Environment module support (recommended)

-If not using the RPMS above, other distributions can be found in the following:
+If not using the RPMS above, other distributions can be found at the following:

 Required for prep steps:
 - NCEPLibs : https://github.com/NCAR/NCEPlibs